strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/limacharlie/limacharlie.md

 part 1/2

-In this lab we will be looking into endpoint monitoring and threat detection.
-We will be using LimaCharlie to do this.
+In this lab we will be using LimaCharlie to investigate endpoint monitoring and threat detection.

 What is Lima Charlie?
 Lima Charlie is a lightweight browser based tool, that is great for big and small organizations, It helps keep an eye on systems, detect threats, and responds quickly to any suspicious activity.